 The deadline for the 2017 round of funding is 31st January 2017 and all applicants will be informed of the outcome by the end of February.

 If you have any queries, please email email@example.com.

-We awarded 12 grants in total, 7 to final stage PhD students - privileging people who had not been in receipt of research council or university funding to support their PhDs and 5 to postdocs.
-The list of 2014-15 recipients appears below, and you can read about their experiences by clicking on their name:
+In the first year of the scheme, we received 120 applications and awarded 12 grants in total, 7 to final stage PhD students - privileging people who had not been in receipt of research council or university funding to support their PhDs and 5 to postdocs.
+The recipients were:

 - Emilie Whitaker to attend 10th International Conference in Interpretive Policy Analysis